Nausea is the feeling of wanting to vomit, or throw up. Many people describe nausea as “feeling queasy” or “sick to my stomach.”

 Avoid fatty foods, ice cream, spices, and foods that are very hot or very cold.
 Start with a bland diet.

 See a doctor if:

-Treatment for nausea and vomiting is available at Urgent Family Care in Knoxville and Sevierville, Tennessee without an appointment.
+Treatment for nausea and vomiting is available at Urgent Family Care in Knoxville, Tennessee without an appointment.
 Don’t hesitate to come in if you are worried because you or your child is vomiting.